matloff/omsi/README.md

 If your exam tests you on Python or R, remember that they won't be running in interactive mode here, so you must write explicit **print** operations.
 Graphical displays will not work, for the same reason.
+(There are workarounds for this, not detailed here.)

 Keep in mind that you should get confirmation of these operations.
 When you submit an answer, for instance, the Success! window then pops up to